 After an accident, if the engine cranks but does not start, this switch may have been activated.

-Except for commercial stripped chassis vehicles, this switch is located in the front passenger's footwell, by the kick panel.
+On diesel-powered vehicles, this switch is located in the front passenger's footwell, by the kick panel.

 On commercial stripped chassis vehicles, this switch is located on a bracket above the brake pedal.

 To reset the switch: